- pets allowed

-The 10km long trail leads from Obertraun to Bad Aussee through the romantic Koppen valley.
+The 10km long trail leads from Bad Aussee to Obertraun through the romantic Koppen valley.
 Total walking time is around 3 hours.
 You will need sturdy walking shoes.
 There is an opportunity to stop off for refreshments in the Koppental valley.

 Mountain rescue: 140